Install Confluent Platform using ZIP and TAR Archives

 Tip

 You can store passwords and other configuration data securely by using the confluent secret commands.
-For more information, see Secrets Management.
+For more information, see Manage Secrets in Confluent Platform.

 Configure Confluent Platform with the individual component properties files.
 By default these are located in CONFLUENT_HOME/etc/.
 You must minimally configure the following components.